awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 Flattens all nested structures and pivots arrays into separate tables\.

 You can use this operation to prepare deeply nested data for ingestion into a relational database\.
 Nested structs are flattened in the same manner as the [unnest](#glue-etl-scala-apis-glue-dynamicframe-class-defs-unnest) transform\.
 Additionally, arrays are pivoted into separate tables with each array element becoming a row\.
-For example, suppose that you have a `DynamicFrame` with the following data:
+For example, suppose that you have a `DynamicFrame` with the following data\.

 ```
  {"name": "Nancy", "age": 47, "friends": ["Fred", "Lakshmi"]}